Carreau/phd-dissertation/parts/part2.rst

 ..
 3

 Same as X-Buffer with the addition of 1% BSA (10 mg/ml).
 BSA is used to prevent non specific adsorption.
-Xb-BSA Buffer is used  in place of X-Buffer for conservation of probe bead.
+X-BSA buffer is used  in place of X-Buffer for the conservation of the probe beads.

 .. _atp_mix_buffer: